Fatima-hub333/cookies-consent/Marketing/Plan-your-business-strategy.md

 - D) How relevant is it to the wider business objectives?
 - E) When is it due to be delivered or carried out?

+Crawling, indexing, ranking

+Crawling -> Search Engines crawl the internet to discover content, like web pages, images & videos.
+Each search engine uses computer programs called "bots (short for robot)"  Crawlers or spiders to make their way through the pages.
+The bots hop from page to page by following links to other ppages.
+Thesebots never stop.
+Their sole purose is to visit and revisit pages looking for new links & new content to include in the index.

+Indexing -> Indexing is the second part of the process.
+The index is a gigantic list of all the webpages and content found by the bots.
+The search engine uses the index as the source of information displayed on the search results pages.
+But not everything the bots find makes it into a search engine's index.
+For example, search engines may find multiple copies of the exact same piece of content located on different web pages.
+How is that possible?

+Ranking -> When you type in the search enginer, the engine compares the words and phrases you use to its index looking for matching results.